srijs/node-resumable-hash/README.md

 Updates the hash with the given data buffer.
 Does not modify the current hash, but instead returns a new hash.

+### `Hash#updateSync(data): Hash`

+Updates the hash with the given data buffer.
+Does not modify the current hash, but instead returns a new hash.

 ### `Hash#digest(): Promise<Buffer>`

 Computes the digest of the hash.
 Returns a buffer that can be converted to hexadecimal, etc. using `Buffer#toString()`.
 Does not modify the original hash.